How To Spell The Number 12

 • Ordinal: "Twelfth place is not bad, but I aim for first."

-Furthermore, be mindful of subject-verb agreement.
+Beyond that, be mindful of subject-verb agreement.
 If "twelve" refers to a group, the verb should agree with the group, not the number itself.
-For instance, "Twelve members were present at the meeting."
+Here's a good example: "Twelve members were present at the meeting.

 Cultural and Symbolic Significance